CRBC - AGILE IN BUILDINGS CASE STUDY #1

 The resulting masterplan arrived at an 8-phase plan to respond to the client brief for an upgraded building that would do more to raise the profile of the church in the local community.

 WHAT USERS WANTED

 A glass link was conceived to connect Cemetery Road to Napier Street along the East elevation of the church.
 The new link space solved a great many incumbent access and street profile issues.
 It provided clarity to visitors; it was an accessible space but still a security buffer to the rest of the church.
 It connected to existing internal primary routes and neutralised the navigation issues.
 It became a “heart space” a place for events and community.
 It celebrates the architecture of the church giving new civic meaning to it.
-Users love it and now have another dilemma.
-Should they build the link or follow the developed masterplan.
+Users loved it and now have another dilemma.
+Should they build the link or follow the previously developed masterplan?